Police: Gunman fired more than 70 rounds at July 4 parade

 A day later, baby strollers, lawn chairs and other items left behind by panicked parade goers remained inside a wide police perimeter.
 Outside the police tape, some residents drove up to collect blankets and chairs they abandoned.

+A police officer pulled over Robert E. Crimo III north of the shooting scene several hours after police released his photo and warned that he was likely armed and dangerous, Highland Park Police Chief Lou Jogmen said.

+President Joe Biden on Tuesday ordered American flags be flown at half-staff through Saturday as a “mark of respect for the victims of the senseless acts of gun violence perpetrated on our Independence Day.”

-The shooting occurred at a spot on the parade route where many residents had staked out prime viewing points early in the day for the annual celebration.
+The shooting occurred at a spot on the parade route where many residents had staked out prime viewing points early in the day.

 Among them was Nicolas Toledo, who was visiting his family in Illinois from Mexico.
 He was shot and died at the scene, his granddaughter, Xochil Toledo, told the Chicago Sun-Times.
 Also killed was Jacki Sundheim, a lifelong congregant and “beloved” staff member at nearby North Shore Congregation Israel, which announced her death on its website.